Latest North Korean missile sparks new debate over possible Russian role

 South Korea's spy agency is closely watching for any Russian transfer of nuclear missile technology to the North, lawmaker Yoo Sang-bum told reporters in Seoul on Thursday.

-(Reporting by Josh Smith; additional reporting by David Brunnstrom in Washington; editing by Robert Birsel)
+(Reporting by Josh Smith; additional reporting by David Brunnstrom in Washington; editing by Robert Birsel and Hugh Lawson)

 ((JoshSmith1@thomsonreuters.com;))